 Residents participate in the Clinical Pharmacy On-call Service.

 Residents participate in the recruitment efforts of the program.

-Residents successfully complete the BLS and ACLS curriculum and participate in medical emergencies.
+Residents successfully complete the ACLS curriculum and participate in medical emergencies.

 Residents present their project at the Southeastern Residency Conference or at an on-campus program in mid-June.